johnsosoka/ifpa-api-python/docs/usage/players.md

 - Maximum 50 player IDs per request
 - Raises `IfpaClientValidationError` if more than 50 IDs provided
 - Response may contain a single `Player` or list of `Player` objects depending on API response
+- Invalid player IDs will cause the entire request to fail with a 404 error

 ## Tournament Results